Terms & Conditions

 Subscriptions: Different subscriptions give you access to different sets of records – this is explained on the payment page, as is the cost and length of the various subscription packages.

-Changing subscription packages/loyalty discounts: If you are a subscriber, we give you a loyalty discount when you renew.
-You can use this loyalty discount on any subscription package, and can change the package at any time in the 90 days before your current subscription is due to expire – we will send you an email to remind you and let you know that your loyalty discount has been applied.
+Changing subscription packages/loyalty discounts: If you are a 12 month subscriber, we give you a loyalty discount when you renew.
+The loyalty discount only applies to the 12 month subscriptions and not the monthly subscriptions.
+The loyalty discount applies to upgrades after 30 days of your subscription starting and 30 days after it ends.
+During this period you can upgrade your subscription and the loyalty discount will be applied - we will send you an email to remind you and let you know that your loyalty discount has been applied.

 Continuous membership: When you take out a subscription, it is on a continuous membership basis, meaning that your subscription will automatically renew unless you cancel it.
-This is to protect your loyalty discount and to make sure we don't cut off your access to findmypast.
+This means that, if you have a 1–month subscription, your contract will be renewed automatically every 30 days, and (unless you cancel your membership for any reason) a payment will be taken prior to each renewal date for the next 30–day contract period.
+Where we use the term, 'month', this refers a 30–day subscription.
+We provide continuous membership to protect your loyalty discount and to make sure we don't cut off your access to findmypast.
 You can easily turn off continuous membership at any time from the 'my account' area – we don't make you call us or do anything else horrible.
 If you do not cancel the continuous membership within five days of the expiry date, we will automatically renew your subscription and will take the next payment two to three days before your current subscription ends.
-We will send you an email before we do this.
+We will send you an email before we take payment.
 You must opt out of the continuous membership before the expiry date if you do not want your subscription to automatically renew, and we cannot provide refunds for a continuous membership subscription which has been renewed in this way.
 If you do cancel and your subscription expires, you'll no longer get your loyalty discount.

 PayAsYouGo credits: You can buy PayAsYouGo credits from us – these get used up when you view records and can be used to view any record on the website.
 Credits are only valid for a fixed time limit and will expire if you don't use them in time – this is made clear on the payment page when you buy them.
 When you have unused credits that expire, if you buy more credits within 2 years, we will add your expired credits (up to a maximum of 280) onto the new credits that you buy so that you don't lose them.
 Some records cost more credits to view than others: you can see how many credits each type of record costs to view.